tzvaita/calculate-api/README.md

 - rails s
 - Once the server is up and running the api is now live on localhost:3000

--Other options to interact with the api end-point is heroku deployment which can be accessed on https://tzvaita-calculate-app.herokuapp.com/calculate

-N.B: Heroku takes about 30 seconds to start so if it fails on first attempt run it agian after a few seconds.

 ## Author